Man looking at the views from Yosemite Point.

 3. Visit Hetch Hetchy

-Hetch Hetchy, tucked away in the northwestern corner of Yosemite National Park, is one of the park’s most serene and least-visited gems.
+Hetch Hetchy, tucked away in the northwestern corner of Yosemite National Park, is one of the park’s most serene and least-visited places.

 View of Rancheria Falls and reservoir in the distance from the Rancheria Falls Footbridge.